-Checking your blog stats is not only fun, but essential to running a successful blog.
-Head over to Google Analytics and sign up (it’s free).
+Checking your blog stats is not only fun but essential to running a successful blog.
+So head over to Google Analytics and sign up (it’s free).

 When you’re done, you’ll need to add a bit of code to your site.
 But don’t worry, I recommend using the ExactMetrics plugin to set up Analytics.